Digital-Jelly/PushbulletProxy/README.md

 This is my submission for the "myBBC Coding Test".

 The solution has been written in C#, .NET 4.6.1, using Web API 2.
 I have also utlisied Newtonsoft JSON (https://www.newtonsoft.com/json), and Unity - for dependency injection.
 As a result, the code should be SOLID, compile and run successfully.
-This can be acheived by pulling the latest code, and loading the solution file in Visual Studio 2017.
+This can be acheived by pulling the latest code, and loading the solution file in Visual Studio 2017, or utilising the urls below (hosted on Azure Cloud).

 The code is structured such that the elements can be unit tested, but due to time constraints, no unit tests have been included.